ttotenberg-ld/react_qr_app/README.md

    1. An empty LaunchDarkly project, ready for some funky fresh flags
    2. An API access token with `Writer` permissions.
 Go to the [Authorizations](https://app.launchdarkly.com/settings/authorization) page to create it.
    3. Terraform installed
-1. See the `.tfvars.example` file in the root directory?
-Rename it to `.tfvars`.
+1. See the `terraform.tfvars.example` file in the root directory?
+Rename it to `terraform.tfvars`.
 1. Then edit the `.tfvars` file, replacing the `access_token` and `project_key` values.
+1. Run: `terraform init` to initialize the configuration
-1. Run: `terraform plan -var-file=".tfvars"`
+1. Run: `terraform plan`
-1. If that ran with no errors, then run: `terraform apply -var-file=".tfvars"`
+1. If that ran with no errors, then run: `terraform apply`
 1. Go enjoy your lovely new flags!

 ### Testing